anggialberto/js-line-notify/README.md

 ## Installation

 Installation is simple.
-It can be installed from git using the following command after open Termux:
+It can be installed from NPM from github:
 ```sh
 $ npm install https://github.com/albertoanggi/js-line-notify
 ```